aws-ia/cloudformation-pagerduty-resource-providers/PagerDuty-Services-Integration/docs/README.md

 # PagerDuty::Services::Integration

-An example resource schema demonstrating some basic constructs and validation rules.
+A resource schema representing a PagerDuty Integration belonging to a Service.

 ## Syntax